Getting prepared is as simple as these 3 steps:

 In the event of a disaster, you cannot rely on government or outside aide for longer periods of time.
 You need to be self-sufficient and provide the essential supplies for yourself and your family in the aftermath of a disaster.
 FEMA recommends that you have a minimum of 3-days supply of emergency food and water.
 We strongly recommend between 7-14 days of emergency food and water as a minimum.
 After hurricane Katrina, there were many people who didn't see any form of government aide for as long as a month!

 You now have supplies and a plan but you need to get updates before and after a disaster.
 Connect via social media to your local and county Fire, EMS, Police or OEM (Office of Emergency Services) as many communicate critical disaster updates.
 Many also share information about preparedness tips, events and upcoming workshops in your local area.
-Check out Preparedness Resources for quick access to informational websites on preparedness and survival.

 Go to your local school and make sure that they have prepared themselves to provide for your children.
 Does your place of employment have any disaster preparedness plans?
 If you don’t know, ask.
 Everything you can do now to prepare before disaster strikes will help make you and your family, friends and neighbors as ready as you can be to keep you safer.